Music Writing about Images

 Everlong to Best of You

 As Dave Grohl appeared on stage he offered up what could be a long gig.
-Given that the Foo Fighters are celebrating 20 years, “we have a lot of songs to play” he said.
+Given that the Foo Fighters are celebrating 20 years in the music business, “we have a lot of songs to play” he said.
 Not one hour, not two hours but more.
 He didn’t break his promise.
 From a kicking start up with Everlong, Monkey Wrench and Learn to Fly through to the closing with Best of You, Foo Fighters powered their way through an impressive set of 23 numbers from across their recording career.

 Times Like These